-Acceptance and healing
+Acceptance and healing in recovery

 Acceptance allows us to heal our wounds.
 Regardless of where we are in our addiction recovery process, we still have wounds.
 Some may be open to the flesh, while others may be hidden or partially healed.
 Acceptance allows us to see our wounds and learn acceptable coping methods to help heal our wounds.

 AKUA Mind and Body treatment